-BN4221 PLANNING STUDIO - II : VILLAGE STUDY AND DEVELOPMENT
+BN3221 PLANNING STUDIO II: VILLAGE STUDY AND DEVELOPMENT

-- Know the historical evolution of a select village and understand its economic, social, spatial and political status of the people by the collection, analyses and interpretation of the appropriate data. - Understand the hierarchy of the land administrative structure of the villages and evaluate the on-going development schemes of the Local, State, and the Central Governments. - Propose a re-modelling pattern of rural settlements to improve economic opportunities and social facilities. - To emphasis on the importance of planning, built form and open spaces that meet the aspirations of the community. - To understand the vernacular / traditional settlement pattern and construction techniques.

-Formulate a model village development plan using smart technology.
+- To know the historical evolution of a select village and understand its economic, social, spatial and political status of the people by the collection, analyses and interpretation of the appropriate data. - To understand the hierarchy of the land administrative structure of the villages and evaluate the on-going development schemes of the Local, State, and the Central Governments. - To propose a re-modelling pattern of rural settlements to improve economic opportunities and social facilities. - To emphasis on the importance of planning, built form and open spaces that meet the aspirations of the community. - To formulate a model village development plan using smart technology.